-Once protocols are relaxed then the following expectations will be in place for parent visitors during lunch: Parents are always welcome to have lunch with their children and should simply sign in and submit their identification at the front office upon arrival.
+Students are expected to respect the directives of the staff in charge of the cafeteria when using those facilities Parents are always welcome to have lunch with their children and should simply sign in and submit their identification at the front office upon arrival.
 There will be special tables in the cafeteria designated for parents to enjoy a lunchtime visit with their child (children) only.
 With the individual attention of the parent, this special time can be an enhancement to the child's day.
 As lunch is finished, parents are asked to say goodbye, and students will transition to their physical activity time, or back to class, as scheduled.